dbt-labs/docs.getdbt.com/website/docs/docs/contributing/documenting-a-new-adapter.md

 | Discover and Install | `docs/available-adapters.md`                                 | Modify | Is it a vendor- or community- supported adapter?
 How to install Python adapter package?
 Ideally with pip and PyPI hosted package, but can also use `git+` link to GitHub Repo                             |
 | Add link to sidebar  | `website/sidebars.js`                                        | Modify | Add the document id to the correct location in the sidebar menu                                                                                                                                      |

+For example say I want to document my new adapter: `dbt-ders`.
+For the "Connect" page, I will make a new Markdown file, `ders-profile.md` and add it to the `website/docs/reference/warehouse-profiles/` directory.
 ## Example PRs to add new adapter documentation

 Below are some recent pull requests made by partners to document their data platform's adapter: